 2. Change Your Mental Programming

 It doesn’t matter what you’re doing in life.
 Negative thoughts just won’t do you any good.
 So turn that frown upside down and try to come up with happy things.
-Experts suggest even coming up with as few as three can do the trick.
+Experts suggest thinking of as few as three positive things can do the trick.

 Instead of thinking about the negative (like running is too hard, I’m too tired, and the weather isn’t good), focus on the positive benefits of running.

-Remember that you always feel great after you finish a run, it’s great stress relief when you get a couple miles into it, and you get an amazing feeling of accomplishment when you complete what you said you were going to run.
+Try these thoughts instead: I always feel great after you finish a run.
+It’s great stress relief when I get a couple miles into it.
+Or I get an amazing feeling of accomplishment when I complete what I said I was going to run.

 3. Try a Running App

-I love that I can compare months as to how much I run in one month versus another.
+I love that I can compare data to see how much I run in one month versus another.
 It also allows you to compare your progress to others, including people like you (which for me is females, 25-29) or other groups of people (like males, 30-35).